Afghanistan mourns after ambulance bomb kills more than 100

 Strongholds vulnerable?

-The latest attack comes at a crucial moment in the 16-year Afghanistan war, Paton Walsh said.

-Last year, US and Afghan officials accepted that things had not gone well -- that territory was lost.
+The latest attack comes at a crucial moment in the 16-year Afghanistan war.
+Last year, US and Afghan officials accepted that things had not gone well -- that territory had been lost.
 This year, they insist, the Taliban will begin to lose territory again.
-Attacks such as this not only diminish morale but show strongholds as vulnerable, Paton Walsh said.
+Attacks such as this not only diminish morale but show strongholds as vulnerable.

 Hundreds more US troops are en route to Afghanistan to begin a much riskier mission: training Afghan troops outside the wire.

-There will be Americans on the front lines who know that combat may be part of their mission and who may die, Paton Walsh said.
+The mission will put Americans on the front lines, possible in deadly combat situations.

+Speaking in Amman, Jordan, on Sunday, Gen. Votel said the recent attacks have served only to bolster the US commitment to Afghanistan.

+"(The attacks do) not impact our commitment to Afghanistan, our commitment to the mission and seeing this through and our commitment about making sure that the Afghan national security forces have what they need to deal with this particular enemy," he said.
+"As horrible as this is, to me, it strengthens our resolve to help them move forward."